Epictetus24/bark/README.md

 * Plug-n-play:
     - Use only portions of Bark or all of it.
 Roll your own routes and server, but use the beacon package and vice-versa.
     - Use any of any transport compatible with the stdlib http.RoundTripper.
+    - Use HTTP, HTTPS, HTTP3, or pure QUIC for transporting any []byte-able data.
-* Retain's cookies via a cookiejar.
+* Retain's cookies via a cookiejar (WIP, but hopefully useable for rolling your own auth soon).
+* Provides helpers for common C2 beaconing tasks, such as checking for TLS inspection.

 **bark does not:**
 * Handle beacon timings
 * implement command/Implant logic
-* Provide e2e encryption (bark only uses tls, you must use your own encryption mechanism).
+* Provide e2e encryption - bark only uses tls, you must use your own extra encryption mechanism if you want one.
 * Custom/obfuscation profiles:
     - You only really have control over the response/request body.
 There are no custom headers other than JWT's etc.
+    - Cookie support is a WIP.
 ## bark Comms Flow

 A standard bark workflow essentially operates over three stages: